 Since these ten underrated digits are primary lead generators for so many businesses, nailing this is kind of important.
-So here are my top-four SEO best practices to formatting your telephone number in a way that can help users connect with you more and increase your page indexation.
+So here are my top-four SEO best practices for businesses or digital agencies on formatting your telephone number in a way that can help users connect with you more and increase your page indexation.

 Make sure your telephone number is HTML text and not text within an image.
 Easy test, if you can copy and paste your telephone number from your website to something like a Word document – it’s most likely in HTML format.